Great and Little Sta. Cruz Islands Protected Landscape and Seascape

 The protected area was legislated under the Expanded National Integrated Protected Areas System by virtue of RA 11038 or the ENIPAS Act of 2018.

 The area is a sea turtle nesting site.
 1 critically endangered and 2 endangered sea turtle made the area their nesting site.

 These sea turtles are:

 - Hawksbill Turtle (Eretmochelys imbricata) – critically endangered

 - Olive Ridley Turtle (Lepidochelys olivacea – endangered

 - Green Sea Turtle (Chelonia mydas) – endangered

-The areas 90 hectares mangroves serve as the roosting ground of flying foxes and habitat of different species of fishes and crustaceans.
+The area’s 90 hectares of mangroves serve as the roosting ground of flying foxes and the habitat of different species of fishes and crustaceans.